liv.rent’s Best Tips For SFU Students Renting In Vancouver For The First Time

-Jessica: I’d highly recommend first year students live in res if they are able to afford it.
-Living at res gives students a better feel for the SFU community and it is a great way to make life long friends.
+Jessica: I’d highly recommend first-year students live in residence if they are able to afford it.
+Living in residence gives students a better feel for the SFU community and it is a great way to make lifelong friends.
 Two of my closest SFU friends met through living in the same residence buildings and have been best friends ever since their first year!

 Cody: Off-campus housing is difficult in the lower mainland given the high rental prices and low vacancy rates!
 Ultimately, you should aim to be on a Skytrain line to reduce the length of your transit time.

 - The Burquitlam and Brentwood areas are becoming increasingly popular.

 - As enticing as it might be to live in Downtown Vancouver, the rental rates make it extremely unaffordable for students.